NSW smoke-free laws

 Why are the laws in place?

-The ban on smoking and using e-cigarettes in outdoor public areas have been have made because:
+The ban on smoking and using e-cigarettes in smoke-free areas because:

 • they are often visited by children and families and they can be crowded